BPerezLamarque/HOME/README.md

 This document indicates how to use our model of **HO**st-**M**icrobiota **E**volution.
 The first part details how to simulate mock microbiota.
 The second part details how to perform an empirical application; it is illustrated with the great apes microbiota data.
 The last part details how to interpret the HTML outputs of HOME.

 **Citation:** Perez‐Lamarque, B., & Morlon, H. (2019).
-[Characterizing symbiont inheritance during host‐microbiota evolution: application to the great apes gut microbiota.](https://onlinelibrary.wiley.com/doi/abs/10.1111/1755-0998.13063) Molecular Ecology Resources.
+[Characterizing symbiont inheritance during host‐microbiota evolution: application to the great apes gut microbiota.](https://onlinelibrary.wiley.com/doi/abs/10.1111/1755-0998.13063) Molecular Ecology Resources  19:1659-1671.

 **Contact:** Benoît Perez-Lamarque, benoit.perez.lamarque@gmail.com